 These tutorials will run you through how to use MoveIt! with your robot.
 It is assumed that you have already configured MoveIt! for your robot - check the list of robots running MoveIt! to see whether MoveIt! is already available for your robot.
 Otherwise, skip to the tutorial on Setting up MoveIt! for your robot.
-If you just want to test MoveIt!, use the PR2 as your quick-start robot.
+If you just want to test MoveIt!, use the Panda as your quick-start robot.

-Integration with New Robot¶
+Integration with a New Robot¶

 Before attempting to integrate a new robot with MoveIt!, check whether your robot has already been setup (see the list of robots running MoveIt!).
 Otherwise, follow the tutorials in this section to integrate your robot with MoveIt! (and share your results on the MoveIt! mailing list)

 Major contributors to the MoveIt! tutorials are listed in chronological order: Sachin Chitta, Dave Hershberger, Acorn Pooley, Dave Coleman, Michael Gorner, Francisco Suarez, Mike Lautman.
 Help us improve these docs and we’ll be happy to include you here also!

 The tutorials had a major update in 2018 during a code sprint sponsored by Franka Emika in collaboration with PickNik (Check out the blog post!)

 Open Source Feedback

 See something that needs improvement?
 Please open a pull request on this GitHub page